tanaikech/ggsrun/README.md

 <a name="Overview"></a>
 # Overview
 This is a CLI tool to execute Google Apps Script (GAS) on a terminal.
+Also this CLI tool can be used for managing files in Google Drive for OAuth2 and Service Account.

 <a name="Demo"></a>
 # Demo